superpowers04/ChartAdderForFunkinMulti/README.md

 			S  - Sync notes on both sides
-			O  - Don't remove any overlapping notes(Use this if your chart is missing random notes and overlapping notes aren't an issue) r  - Reverses the order of note information(Use this if your chart is missing random notes) f  - Format output JSON to make human readable (Requires NodeJS to be installed to work)
+			O  - Don't remove any overlapping notes(Use this if your chart is missing random notes and overlapping notes aren't an issue) r  - Reverses the order of note information(Use this if your chart is missing random notes) g  - prompts for overlap distance, the maximum distance between notes before it gets deleted f  - Format output JSON to make human readable (Requires NodeJS to be installed to work)
  ```
  Useful for if you want to make a chart easier(-d), if a chart has multiple notes in a single note(Causing inputs to not register) or if the chart just needs to be cleaned